kparc/kcc/README.md

 ### ø

 Computer languages have been around, but in the beginning was the Word.
-We will be writing code in a language called k, but it helps to talk about it first.
+We will be writing code in a language called 𝒌, but it helps to talk about it first.

-k is different.
+𝒌 is different.
 At first, you will be questioning its design, and it will respond by questioning things that you consider common sense, but soon it will become a constructive conversation, and here is how.

 The first thing newcomers frown upon is why the assignment operator is `:` instead of `=`.
 But before you close the tab, try a simple thought experiment: